linde/acm-minimal/part2/README.md

     terraform plan -var=project=$PROJECT_ID
     terraform apply -var=project=$PROJECT_ID
     ```

 1. To verify things have sync'ed and the policy controller is installed, you can again use `gcloud` to check status:

     ```bash
-    gcloud beta container hub config-management status --project $PROJECT_ID
+    gcloud alpha container hub config-management status --project $PROJECT_ID
     ```

     As things initialize, you may see a few transient `error: KNV1021: No CustomResourceDefinition is defined` messages.
 This occurs when constraints from the repo are sync'ed before Policy Controller has had a chance to load the appropriate template from the policy library.
 It will eventually reconcile.

     After a short time, in addition to the `Status` showing as `SYNCED` and the `Last_Synced_Token` matching the repo, there should also be a value of `INSTALLED` for `Policy_Controller`.

 1. One difference you may notice from [part1](../part1) is that in the [config-root/cis-k8s-1.5.1](config-root/cis-k8s-1.5.1) directory, there are more files -- this is a bundle of Policy Controller constraints that were pulled into the repo via `kpt`, a helpful kubernetes config tool documented at [kpt.dev](https://kpt.dev/).
 The goal of this bundle is to audit and enforce [CIS Benchmarks for Kubernetes](https://cloud.google.com/kubernetes-engine/docs/concepts/cis-benchmarks).
 At the moment, they have been deployed in `dryrun` mode so we can use them to audit the cluster.

     To see the audit status first we get credentials for `kubectl` in the same way we did this in [part1](../part1):